malczuuu/articles-app/README.md

-# Articles Setup
+# Articles App

-Setup of a simple application for exploring multi-tenancy concepts.
+A simple application for exploring multi-tenancy concepts.
+This repository serves the purpose of setup and configuration.
+See [Project repositories](#project-repositories) chapter for links to implementation repositories.

 Contains a full environment setup for three tenant environments, accessible by different domains, secured by respective Keycloak realms.